 In concrete terms, these players will offer common repository for trusted AI (characteristics required for reliability, evaluation framework and key performance indicators).
 This benchmark will be based on the pooling of previous work carried out by each party, and will address issues of ethics, responsibility and safety, and may also extend to AI-related environmental issues.

 Together, they will aim to bring this label to a European scale, and will also propose a governance structure, future European industrial alliance on AIfor promotion and distribution.

-" The Confiance.ai collective has been collaborating with the German ecosystem for many months.
-The strength of this alliance between leading industrial and academic partners lies in our desire to promote a common vision of AI that is trusted and responsible, and to create a label initially dedicated to the Franco-German level, but which will be worn on a European scale," explains Julien Chiaroni, Director of the Grand Défi IA at the General Secretariat for Investment.
+" The Confiance.ai collective has been working with the German ecosystem for many months.
+The strength of this alliance between leading industrial and academic partners lies in our desire to promote a shared vision of trusted and responsible AI, and to create a dedicated label, initially at the Franco-German level, but which will be extended to the European level. ", explains Julien Chiaroni, Director of the Grand Défi IA at the General Secretariat for Investment.

-"The consensus on the principles of responsible use of AI – such as transparency, fairness, privacy, trustworthiness and accountability - is quite obvious.
+" Consensus on the principles of responsible AI use - such as transparency, fairness, privacy, reliability and accountability - is fairly obvious.
 The challenge lies in the operational implementation of these principles.
-With our AI Trust Standard & Label, we have developed a practical approach from Germany's point of view and we look forward not only to developing it, but also to integrating it into French and, eventually, European work.
-The potential for synergies is considerable," adds Sebastian Hallensleben, Head of Digital Transition and AI at VDE.
+With our AI Trust Standard & Label, we have developed a practical approach from a German perspective, and we look forward not only to further developing it, but also to integrating it into French and, ultimately, European work.
+The potential for synergies is considerable, adds Sebastian Hallensleben, Head of Digital Transition and AI at VDE.